 - What do I need to buy at the store?

+You can make your own recipe binder using my free recipe binder printables!
 To make a recipe binder you will need:

 - A Binder.
 I recommend a binder between 1″ to 2″, depending on how many recipes you will be putting in it.

 - Page protectors.
 Don’t skip this step!
 Page protectors will keep your recipes fresh for a long time and can be wiped clean. (when I cook, it gets real messy, real fast!)

 - Pocket Dividers.
 Dividers in the binder are great, they will help you find all of your food sections quickly.
 I also love having dividers with pockets, as a place to put all of my random recipes when I don’t have time to organize them into page protectors.